repeaterjs/repeater/website/docs/02_overview.md

 title: Overview
 ---

-*NOTE: Much of the documentation assumes some familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Promises), [async/await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+*NOTE: These docs assumes some familiarity with recent javascript features, specifically [promises](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Promises), [async/await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) and [iterators/generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
 If you are unfamiliar with these features, what follows will not make much sense.*

+## What are channels?

 Channels are opaque objects which implement the methods found on the [async iterator interface](https://github.com/Microsoft/TypeScript/blob/master/lib/lib.es2018.asynciterable.d.ts). `Channel.prototype.next` returns a promise which resolves to the next iteration result, and `Channel.prototype.return` closes the channel prematurely.
 Channels are most useful when consumed via [`for await…of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loops, which call and await the channel’s `next`/`return` methods automatically.